navyasachdev03/CarHub/README.md

 ## CarHub

 CarHub is a car listing and management platform that allows users to showcase their vehicles.
 It provides a user-friendly interface to browse through a variety of cars based on type, fuel type, transmission, and more.
-The platform is built using React for the frontend, Node.js for the backend, and MongoDB as the database.
+The platform is built using React for the frontend, Node.js for the backend and MongoDB as the database.

 ### Features